 Kia Wright Kia Wright

-Why: Movement helps your muscles use up some of that sugar for energy so it’s not floating around your bloodstream.
-It helps keep your blood sugar more stable and make it easier for your body to respond to insulin.
+Movement helps your muscles use up some of that sugar for energy, so it’s not floating around your bloodstream.
+This helps keep your blood sugar more stable and make it easier for your body to respond to insulin.

-Why: Movement helps your muscles use up some of that sugar for energy so it’s not floating around your bloodstream.
-It helps keep your blood sugar more stable and make it easier for your body to respond to insulin.
+Movement helps your muscles use up some of that sugar for energy, so it’s not floating around your bloodstream.
+This helps keep your blood sugar more stable and make it easier for your body to respond to insulin.

 Read More